 Check out Broadway at the Beach

-Two of the most popular attractions at Broadway at the Beach are the most kid-friendly – Wonderworks and the Ripley’s Aquarium.
+Two of the most popular attractions at Broadway at the Beach are the most teen-friendly – Wonderworks and the Ripley’s Aquarium.
 While this large complex is family-friendly in the sense that it hosts attractions that families with kids would like, much of it reminded me of a huge, open-air mall.
-That said, the indoor facilities are a great thing to do in Myrtle Beach with kids and families on rainy days.
+That said, the indoor facilities are a great thing to do in Myrtle Beach with teens, kids and families on rainy days.

 Wonderworks bills itself as an ‘amusement park for the mind’, offering scientific education and information through entertainment.
 While it may be tough to measure how much knowledge may sink in, kids will certainly enjoy riding in a virtual roller coaster, feeling hurricane-force winds, or trying their hand at the indoor ropes course.

 At Ripley’s Aquarium, you can walk through the Dangerous Reef, a 750,000 gallon shark tunnel with a slowly moving carpet.
 The sharks and giant turtles swim all around you, and you can step off the carpet for photos at any time.
 There’s also a jellyfish gallery, slime area, and hourly dive shows and marine education sessions.

 The Aquarium is one of the most popular family attractions in Myrtle Beach, and is filled with families keen on underwater adventures.

 Go on an Alligator Adventure

 In addition to showcasing over 400 alligators, Alligator Adventure is the home to many other reptiles and animals, including; lemurs, kangaroos, frogs, birds, bobcats and wolves.
 It’s an eclectic mix of wildlife, and the real draw is the live animal shows offered throughout the day.
 Park staff teach captive audiences all about snakes, alligators and other reptiles during the 30 minute show.
 Park guests can touch the animals (gently), if they dare.